return42/sphkerneldoc/linux_src_doc/mm/vmalloc_c.rst

 Description
 -----------

      Kernel-internal function to allocate enough pages to cover \ ``size``\ the page level allocator and map them into contiguous and executable kernel virtual space.

-For tight control over page level allocator and protection flags use \__vmalloc() instead.
+     For tight control over page level allocator and protection flags use \ :c:func:`__vmalloc`\  instead.

 .. _`vmalloc_32`: